I’ve Decided To Leave HGTVs ‘Save My Reno’

-And while it’d be easier for me to simply leave it at that, I think you—and everyone who’s put their blood, sweat and tears into the show—deserve more of an answer.
+And while it’d be easier for me to simply leave it at that, I think you—and everyone who’s put their hard work into the show—deserve more of an answer.

-The truth is that when I found out the show was green-lit to film a third season, I felt uncertain—and I couldn’t put my finger on why.
-As the months passed leading up to the start of production, my uncertainty turned into anxiety.
-I couldn’t place where it was coming from and I tried everything to understand it.
-I even shared some of these feelings in the posts The Pressure To Name It and Winging It.
-But it wasn’t until flying back to Ontario and chatting through the details of a quickly approaching start date that I was slapped with the fact that I no longer wanted to work on the show.
+The truth is that when I found out the show was green-lit to film a third season, I felt uncertain and I couldn’t put my finger on why.
+As months passed leading up to the start of production, my uncertainty turned into a pit in my stomach (feelings which I touched on in The Pressure To Name It and Winging It).
+But it wasn’t until flying back to Ontario to chat through the details of a quickly approaching start date that I realized I no longer wanted to work on the show.

-As with any growing pain I’ve experience in life, the truth had been knocking at the door of my soul for a while—and I wasn’t answering it.
-I wasn’t anxious about my future like I had once thought, I was experiencing cold feet about continuing something I knew wasn’t right for me any longer.
+As with many growing pains I’ve experience in life, the truth had been knocking at the door of my soul for a while—and I wasn’t answering it.
+But as a result, I wasn’t anxious for no reason.
+And that feeling was cold feet about continuing something I knew wasn’t right for me any longer.

-Where that is exactly and what that looks like, I don’t know yet, but I do know that to get where I’m meant to go requires me to be fully open and to continue trusting and listening to my inner guide.
+Where I’m heading exactly and what that looks like, I don’t know exactly.
+But I am pulled to return to my roots in art, design and branding.
+And I know to get where I’m meant to go requires me to be fully open and available as I continue trusting and listening to my guide, myself.

 Coming to terms with this choice has been bitter-sweet: bitter because I’m closing the door on an opportunity many people dream of—as I once did—, but sweet because I know with my whole being that I’m doing what’s best for me.
 Despite the initial shock that this news may bring, I’m genuinely excited about what’s around the corner!
 But before I can move on from the show, I first have to hold some space for everybody who’s put their time into making it as great as possible, even when circumstances were tough.
 TV is not always an easy gig, but I am grateful for the experience and wish the show and HGTV nothing but continued the best.